 First Defense® 360° Inert MK-4 Stream Aerosol

 The First Defense® Inert formulation provides the same functionality and targeting properties as active product duplicating the delivery system for training purposes.
-The MK-4 will deliver 20-25 short bursts of OC at an effective range of 10-12 ft.
-This inert aerosol product utilizes a 360° stream delivery method allowing the aerosol projector to disperse OC from any angle while providing a target-specific, strong concentrated stream for greater standoff.
+The MK-4 will deliver 20-25 short bursts of Inert at an effective range of 10-12 ft.
+This inert aerosol product utilizes a 360° stream delivery method allowing the aerosol projector to disperse Inert from any angle while providing a target-specific, strong concentrated stream for greater standoff.

 Electronic Discharge Weapon (EDW) safe